boostercloud/booster/docs/README.md

 Parameter | Description
 --------- | -----------
 _accessToken_ | The token you can use to access restricted resources.
-It must be sent in the `Authorization` header (prefixed with the `tokenType`)
+It must be sent in the `Authorization` header (prefixed with the `tokenType`).
-_expiresIn_ | The period of time, in seconds, after which the token will expire _refreshToken_ | The token you can use to get a new access token after it has expired.
+_expiresIn_ | The period of time, in seconds, after which the token will expire.
+_refreshToken_ | The token you can use to get a new access token after it has expired.
 _tokenType_ | The type of token used.
-It is always `Bearer`
+It is always `Bearer`.

 ##### Errors
 > Sign-in error response body example: Login of an user that has not been confirmed